ddelong/ddelong.github.io/activity.md

 ---
 ## Activity

-Follow what I&#8217;m doing all around the web.
+Follow what I'm doing all around the web.
 RSS feeds of this activity is provided if possible.
 Below is a small sampling.

 ## Recent Activity [![XML Feed](/buttons/xml.gif)](http://planet.godlikenerd.com/rss20.xml "XML Feed for my recent activity online")